Learning a Fast Mixing Exogenous Block MDP using a Single Trajectory: Algorithm

 where $\pi_{\mathcal{E}}$ is the stationary distribution of $\mathcal{T}_e$. \end{itemize} Furthermore, the number of steps that STEEL executes on $M$ scales as:

 where $\mathcal{O}^*(f(x)) := \mathcal{O}(f(x) \log(f(x)))$. \end{restatable}

-Here, we give a high-level overview of STEEL.
+We now present a high-level overview of STEEL.
 The algorithm proceeds in three phases.
-In the first phase, the algorithm learns the transition dynamics $T'$; in the second phase, it collects additional samples of observations of each latent state in $\mathcal{S}$; in the final phase, the encoder $\phi'$ is learned.
+In the first phase, the algorithm learns the transition dynamics; in the second phase, it collects additional samples of observations of each latent state in $\mathcal{S}$; in the final phase, the encoder $\phi'$ is learned.

-\textbf{STEEL Phase 1: Learning latent dynamics.} In the first phase, STEEL constructs $\mathcal{S}'$ and $T'$ by iteratively adding \textit{cycles} to the known transition graph.
+\textbf{STEEL Phase 1: Learning latent dynamics.} In the first phase, STEEL constructs a learned latent state space $\mathcal{S}'$ and learned transition dynamics $T'$ by iteratively adding \textit{cycles} to the known transition graph.
 At each iteration, a sequence of actions $\hat{a}$ is chosen such that, starting \textit{anywhere} in the known $T'$, taking the actions in $\hat{a}$ is guaranteed to traverse a transition not already in $T'$.
-The method for choosing $\hat{a}$ shown in Algorithm \ref{alg:steel} guarantees that $|\hat{a}| \leq |\mathcal{S}'|\cdot D$ (see proof in Appendix \ref{sec:steel_phase_1}).
+(We explain the process of constructing $\hat{a}$ below.)

 STEEL then takes the actions in $\hat{a}$ repeatedly,~collecting a sequence of observations $x_{CF}$.
 Because the transitions in $T$ are deterministic, this sequence of transitions must eventually (after at most $|\mathcal{S}||\hat{a}|$ steps) enter a \textit{cycle} of latent states, of length $n_{\text{cyc}}|\hat{a}|$, for some $n_{\text{cyc}} \leq |\mathcal{S}|$.
 Because $\hat{a}$ was chosen to always escape the known transitions in $T'$, this cycle cannot be contained in $T'$, so adding the states and transitions of the new cycle to $\mathcal{S}'$ and $T'$ is guaranteed to expand the known dynamics graph by at least one edge: this process will discover the full transition dynamics after at most $|\mathcal{S}||\mathcal{A}|$ iterations.
 See Figure \ref{fig:steel_phase_1} for an example of how STEEL constructs $\mathcal{S}'$ and $T'$ by adding cycles to the dynamics.
-At each iteration, to identify the distinct latent states in the cycle, STEEL uses the CycleFind subroutine, which itself has two phases:
+Throughout this process, STEEL also collects a dataset $\mathcal{D}(s) \in \mathcal{M}(\mathcal{X})$ for each newly-discovered latent state $s \in \mathcal{S'}$, so that each observation in $\mathcal{D}(s)$ has latent state $s$.
+The observations within each dataset $\mathcal{D}(s)$ are collected at least $\hat{t}_{\text{mix}}$ steps apart from one another, so they are near-i.i.d.